JacksonMartin/stammer/README.md

 # STAMMER 2
 A version of STAMMER that allows you to manually give it an amount of time for each frame to take.

+In every way aside from those described below, it functions the same as STAMMER

 ## Instructions